sebastianjc2/Databases-Inventory-Management-Project/README.md

 - Optionally, connect to a DB with a user with `\c` or `\c database`.
 - Check the list of available DBs with `\l`.
 - View the tables within that DB with `\dt`.
 - When finished, stop the current container via: `docker-compose down`.
+Add `-v` to destroy volumes.